yogarajalakshmi-s/yogarajalakshmi-s/README.md

 ---

 ### Quick Overview
-- Looking for full time roles starting July 2026!!
+- Available to start from July 2026!!
 - Open Source Contributor
 - Education
   - M.S. in Computer Science @ NYU (Class of 2026)